For founders

 What you'll lean on heaviest

-The surfaces solo founders actually live in.
+The surfaces founders actually live in.

 Product Development workspace